EsamAl-Dabagh/CV/README.md

 [Skills](#Skills) | [Projects](#Projects) | [Education](#Education) | [Experience](#Professional-Experience)

 Former marketing and content Video Producer / Editor backed by eight years experience in the healthcare, motor, and education industries managing video projects from brief to delivery.
-Currently I am studying at Makers, an intensive software development bootcamp.
-Upon graduating, I'm looking to join a company that fosters continued learning, whilst producing software that makes a difference.
+I'm a graduate of Makers, an intensive software development bootcamp.
+I'm looking to join a company that fosters continued learning, whilst producing software that makes a difference.

 ## Skills